sodadata/docs/soda/product-overview.md

 * Is it complete or missing values?
 * Are there unexpected duplicate values?
 * Did something go wrong during transformation?
-* Are all the data values valid?
+* Are all the date values valid?
 * Are anomalous values disrupting downstream reports?

-These are the questions that Soda answers.
+These are questions that Soda answers.

 ## What does Soda do?